-For many travelers, the COVID-19 pandemic has shown the importance of having a travel advisor working for you.
-As the pandemic emerged, travel restrictions were changing day by day and, often, minute by minute.
+For many travelers, the COVID-19 pandemic has shown the benefits of having a travel advisor working for you.
+When the pandemic emerged, travel restrictions were changing day by day and, often, minute by minute.
 Many travelers were finding themselves on hold with airlines and cruise lines trying to figure out what was allowed and what wasn’t…and in some cases, some of the online travel websites went bankrupt in a matter of just a few weeks and travelers lost their money.

 I kept my clients apprised of what was happening and every change and update that affected their individual reservations.
 Those were such grueling days for me, but my clients were able to sit back and handle other things that were more pressing in their lives at the time…and dream ahead to when they would finally be able to take their trips.